g2384/Life-In-The-UK/Facts.md

 - Sometimes there are long queues for the House of Commons and people have to wait for at least one to two hours.
 It is usually easier to get in to the House of Lords.
 - You can find further information on the UK Parliament website at www.parliament.uk.

+# The UK and international institutions

+## The Commonwealth

+- The Commonwealth is an association of countries that support each other and work together towards shared goals in **democracy and development**.
+- Most member states were once part of the British Empire, although a few countries which were not have also joined.
+- The Queen is the **ceremonial head** of the Commonwealth.
+- It currently has **54** member states.
+Membership is voluntary.
+The Commonwealth has no power over its members, although it can **suspend** membership.
+- The Commonwealth is based on
+  - the core values of democracy,
+  - good government
+  - and the rule of law.
+- Commonwealth members
+  - Antigua and Barbuda
+  - Australia
+  - The Bahamas
+  - Bangladesh
+  - Barbados
+  - Belize
+  - Botswana
+  - Brunei Darussalam
+  - Cameroon
+  - Canada
+  - Cyprus
+  - Dominica
+  - Fiji (currently suspended)
+  - The Gambia
+  - Ghana
+  - Grenada
+  - Guyana
+  - India
+  - Jamaica
+  - Kenya
+  - Kiribati
+  - Lesotho
+  - Malawi
+  - Malaysia
+  - Maldives
+  - Malta
+  - Mauritius
+  - Mozambique
+  - Namibia
+  - Nauru
+  - New Zealand
+  - Nigeria
+  - Pakistan
+  - Papua New Guinea
+  - Rwanda
+  - Samoa
+  - Seychelles
+  - Sierra Leone
+  - Singapore
+  - Solomon Islands
+  - South Africa
+  - Sri Lanka
+  - St Kitts and Nevis
+  - St Lucia
+  - St Vincent and the Grenadines
+  - Swaziland
+  - Tanzania
+  - Tonga
+  - Trinidad and Tobago
+  - Tuvalu
+  - Uganda
+  - UK
+  - Vanuatu
+  - Zambia

+## The European Union

+- The European Union (EU), originally called the European Economic Community (EEC), was set up by **six** western European countries who signed the Treaty of Rome on 25 March **1957**:
+  - Belgium
+  - France
+  - Germany
+  - Italy
+  - Luxembourg
+  - the Netherlands
+- The UK originally decided not to join this group but it became a member in 1973.
+- There are now **27** EU member states.
+Croatia will also become a member state in 2013.
+EU member states

+    Austria
+    Belgium
+    Bulgaria
+    Cyprus
+    Czech Republic
+    Denmark
+    Estonia
+    Finland
+    France
+    Germany
+    Greece
+    Hungary
+    Ireland
+    Italy
+    Latvia
+    Lithuania
+    Luxembourg
+    Malta
+    Netherlands
+    Poland
+    Portugal
+    Romania
+    Slovakia
+    Slovenia
+    Spain
+    Sweden
+    UK

+EU law is legally binding in the UK and all the other EU member states.
+European laws are called directives, regulations or framework decisions.
+The Council of Europe

+The Council of Europe is separate from the EU.
+It has 47 member countries, including the UK, and is responsible for the protection and promotion of human rights in those countries.
+It has no power to make laws but draws up conventions and charters, the most well-known of which is the European Convention on Human Rights and Fundamental Freedoms, usually called the European Convention on Human Rights.
+The United Nations

+The UK is part of the United Nations (UN), an international organisation with more than 190 countries as members.
+The UN was set up after the Second World War and aims to prevent war and promote international peace and security.
+There are 15 members on the UN Security Council, which recommends action when there are international crises and threats to peace.
+The UK is one of five permanent members of the Security Council.
+The North Atlantic Treaty Organization (NATO)

+The UK is also a member of NATO.
+NATO is a group of European and North American countries that have agreed to help each other if they come under attack.
+It also aims to maintain peace between all of its members.